 Spring Fling: This committee plans our annual fundraiser party in Spring.
 Zervas parents enjoy great food, drinks, and music while bidding on fabulous items ranging from special dinners and parties to vacation getaways.
 Volunteers arrange for donations for the community parties for the silent auction, plan the party, and publicize the event.

 Social Action: This committee provides opportunities for students and families to make the school, community, and world a better place.
 Examples of past activities include Halloween UNICEF collections, December toy drive, and food collections for local food pantries.

 Teacher Appreciation: This committee sponsors special meals, gifts, and other ways to demonstrate to teachers and staff how much they are valued by Zervas families.
 Volunteers help plan teacher appreciation breakfasts and luncheons.

 Understanding Our Differences (UOD): This committee coordinates a special curriculum for 3rd, 4th and 5th grade students about what it is like to have a disability and how to be a good friend to someone who has one.
 Volunteers help students understand certain handicaps, provide them with opportunities to have frank discussions with people who have these handicaps, and respect the humanity of each individual regardless of differences.

-Variety Show: This committee works with the music teacher to produce variety shows at which students have an opportunity to showcase special talents including singing, dancing, and performing on instruments.
+Variety Show: This committee works with the music teacher to coordinate two variety shows in November (one for younger grades, one for older grades) at which students have an opportunity to showcase special talents including singing, dancing, and performing on instruments.
 Volunteers organize the sign-up process and support students during the show.